KRFOSS/kali-docs/arm/raspberry-pi-with-luks-full-disk-encryption-2/index.md

 # MINIMAL SSH CONFIG ----------------------------------------------------------
-#   Keyfile to be used to access the system remotelly through ssh.
+#   Keyfile to be used to access the system remotely through ssh.
 #   Its public key will be added to the system's root .ssh/autorized_keys
 export _SSH_LOCAL_KEYFILE="$_USER_HOME/.ssh/id_rsa"